Chance093/blog/HOW_TO_MANAGE_SSH_KEYS.md

 > Pressing enter will save the file in the default location: `~/.ssh/id_ed25519`.
 >
 > I recommend naming the file something easily identifiable like `id_ed25519_work_github`,
 > especially if you plan on having multiple SSH keys on one machine.
+It is
+> common for people to prepend their file names with id and the algorithm they
+> are using.

 3. Enter a passphrase (Optional)